dart-lang/dart-docker/README.md

 COPY . .
 RUN dart compile exe bin/server.dart -o /server

-# Build minimal serving image from AOT-compiled `/server`
+# Build minimal serving image from AOT-compiled `/server` and required system
-# and the pre-built AOT-runtime in `/runtime/`.
+# libraries and configuration files stored in `/runtime/` from the build stage.
 FROM scratch
 COPY --from=build /runtime/ /
 COPY --from=build /server /bin/